navamikairanda/neuralclothsim/README.md

 meshes: reference_state, simulated_state
 text: args
 Reproducible results by setting the random seed Set seed for reproducible results
+- *Garment* No support for seams, future work

 ## Acknowledgements
 This repository uses some of the source code from: